Full Authority Without a Separate Probate Case

 Why This Streamlines Multi-State Estate Settlement

-Without this statute, a family settling an estate across state lines would need to open a full ancillary probate in Arizona, appoint a local representative, and navigate a separate court process.
-That means more attorney fees, more delays, and more complexity for everyone involved.
+Without this statute, a family would need to open a full ancillary probate in Arizona.
+That means a separate court process, a local representative, more attorney fees, and more delays.

-By allowing the foreign representative to act with full local authority after a simple filing, Arizona reduces that burden.
-The estate can be managed from the home state while still properly handling Arizona assets.
-This is particularly valuable for families where the Arizona property is a modest portion of the overall estate and a full local probate would be disproportionately expensive.
+This means the foreign representative can act with full local authority after a simple filing.
+The estate can be managed from the home state while still handling Arizona assets properly.